barbieswimcrew/zip-code-validator/README.md

 >  Please consider to inject a valid ISO 3166 2-letter country code (e.g. DE, US, FR)!

->  NOTE: This library validates against known zip code regex patterns and does not validate the existance of a zipcode.
+>  NOTE: This library validates against known zip code regex patterns and does not validate the existence of a zipcode.

 ### Use a getter to inject the country code dynamically